project-chip/connectedhomeip/docs/silabs/general/ZAP.md

 ## Generation of Code

-Once desirable cluster options are chosen for an application, one must save the current zap configuration using the application menu in the upper left corner.
+Once you have chosen the cluster options, save the current ZAP configuration using the application menu in the upper left corner.

-Then click generate in the top menu bar.
-The user will be prompted to choose a save location for the generated ZAP code.
+Before v1.1.0-1.1 you needed to click the Generate button to generate code.
+Now, code is generated automatically in the save function.
+You will be prompted to choose a save location for the generated ZAP code.
 In the Silicon Labs Matter repository, the lock-app generated files belong in matter/zzz_generated/lock-app/zap-generated .

 ---